merigalstyan/Pewlett-Hackard-Analysis/README.md

 ### Number of retiring employees per title

-Finally, this clean data will allow us to count the number of retiring employees for each title.
+Finally, this clean data will allow us to count retiring employees per title.
 Now we'll see how many titles will be vacant after these employees retire.
-This will give the company an opportunity to prepare for hiring and training new employees.
+This will allow the company to prepare for hiring and training new employees.

-Using the **COUNT** function each title will be counted and the new table will be ordered by the titles.
+Using the **COUNT** function, each title will be counted, and the titles will order the new table.
 The final table will depict the number of each retiring employee per unique title:

 <img width="572" alt="Screen Shot 2022-10-11 at 9 06 22 PM" src="https://user-images.githubusercontent.com/111609994/195247674-0b8a0fbc-dded-4e15-9c47-0da4b8bb5308.png">